pbierkortte/orbeat-time/README.md

 My design decisions include:

 - Using little-endian ordering, which is more common in modern computing systems
-- Adopting a base-8 (octal) number system to avoid rounding issues common in decimal systems
+- Adopting a base-8 (octal) number system to avoid rounding issues common in decimal to floating-point arithmetic
-- Flooring the total days before calculating years to ensure accurate year representation
-- Full-year was omitted in favor of brevity and due to space constraints
-- Including two fractional year digits to provide a division of the year (~5.7 days)
-- Avoiding timezones to simplify global time representation
-- Using the Unix epoch for convenience and to avoid leap-second complications
+- Using Caesar's death as epoch (March 15, 44 BCE) for historical certainty and spring alignment
+- 8-day week structure following the Roman nundinal market cycle
+- Fixed Eastern timezone Prime Meridian adjustment (UTC-5) for natural day boundaries
 - The precision is ~21 seconds roughly in the scale of seconds
 - Used 365.25 days per year, which is the Julian calendar standard
-- Added a 3-day nundinal offset to align with present day estimates
+- Reversal and truncation to 8 characters for cryptic output

 ## Format

 A concatenated string consisting of:
-- Years since Unix epoch formatted with specific digit counts
+- Years since Caesar's death formatted in octal
+- Weeks within the year formatted in octal (2 digits)
-- Days since Unix epoch formatted with specific digit counts
+- Days within the 8-day week formatted in octal
+- Fractional day component formatted in octal (4 digits)
-- The concatenated string is then reversed
+- The concatenated string is then reversed and truncated to 8 characters

 ## Implementation

 The encoding process involves the following steps:

 0. Calculate the Unix timestamp in milliseconds
+1. Apply Caesar epoch offset and Prime Meridian adjustments
-1. Convert the milliseconds to fractional days since the Unix epoch
+2. Convert the milliseconds to fractional days since Caesar's death
-2. Calculate years (based on original days without offset)
+3. Calculate years using 365.25 days per year
-3. Apply nundinal offset to days
-4. Format years in octal with proper digit counts
+4. Calculate day within year, then week within year (÷8) and day within 8-day week
+5. Calculate fractional day component (×4096 for octal precision)
-5. Format days in octal with proper digit counts
+6. Format all components in octal with proper digit counts
-6. Combine formatted years and days into a string
-7. Reverse the concatenated string to generate the Orbeat time
+7. Combine, reverse, and truncate to 8 characters

 ## Example